1979 Pacific typhoon season: Typhoon Sarah (Sisang-Uring)

 The monsoon trough spawned a disturbance in the eastern Vietnamese Sea on September 30, which developed into Tropical Depression Sisang on October 1.
 It drifted eastward into Luzon, and looped to the southwest, where it strengthened into a tropical storm, with the JTWC naming the storm Sarah on October 4.
 Around this time, the PAGASA renamed the system as Uring.
 Sarah, with weak steering currents, drifted to the south, becoming a typhoon on October 7, before making landfall on Palawan Island.
 The storm turned to the west, peaking with 130 mph winds on October 10, before the mid-level circulation became decoupled from the low-level circulation.
 Sarah weakened, and hit eastern Vietnam on October 14 as a 60 mph tropical storm.
 The storm brought heavy flooding and wind, causing massive crop damage and loss of life.
 Sarah then weakened to a low-pressure area on October 15, but its remnants turned eastward towards Manila, Philippines, before curving westward towards Vietnam again.
 The storm's remnants fully dissipated on October 23.
+In the Philippines, one person was killed and damage totaled to ₱21 million (US$2.85 million).